 Malawi achieves first non-conviction based forfeiture order and takes a step forward in tackling corruption and recovering stolen assets

 Congratulations to Malawi on achieving the first ever non-conviction based forfeiture order under the new Financial Crimes Act of 2017.
-We are delighted to have been able to support our partners in Malawi's Directorate of Public Prosecutions, Anti-Corruption Bureau and Financial Intelligence Authority in this precedent-setting case.
+We are delighted to have been able to support our partners in Malawi's Directorate of Public Prosecutions, Anti-Corruption Bureau, Financial Intelligence Authority and Malawi Police Service in this precedent-setting case.